Giving My Talk

 Before thinking about how to give a good talk, it's worth asking why you're giving one.
 The reasons matter more than you might think.

 For students, the most basic (and most limiting) reason is simply to defend their work.
 This is partly why I dislike the term 'defense.'
 It easily leads to a talk focused on proving knowledge rather than communicating it, which is the wrong instinct entirely.
-The audience doesn't want to be impressed; they want to understand.
+The audience doesn't want to be impressed; they want to understand and learn.
 A better goal is to motivate people, to share something you find genuinely interesting and make them feel the same way, or at the very least to make them want to read your paper.

 This is because giving a talk deepens your understanding.
 There are roughly four levels: you read something and think you understand it (you don't); you can solve exercises and think you really understand it (you still don't); you can explain it to an expert (getting closer); and finally, you can explain it to a complete layman or a five-year-old.
 Even then, you probably don't fully understand it, but that's the point.
 Each new viewpoint is a new angle on the same problem, and the process of finding explanations across all of them is itself what deepens understanding.